Win at Life

-The Gottman Ratio comes from decades of research at The Gottman Institute, a relationship research and training centre in Seattle founded by psychologists Dr John and Dr Julie Gottman.
+The Gottman Ratio comes from decades of research at The Gottman Institute, a relationship research and training centre in Seattle, founded by psychologists Dr John and Dr Julie Gottman.
 They found that relationships with staying power typically have a healthy balance of positive to negative interactions.

-Although the original findings came from romantic partnerships, the principle applies just as well to friendships, families and professional relationships where trust and honest communication matter.
+Although the original findings came from romantic partnerships, the principle applies just as much to friendships, families and professional relationships where trust and honest communication matter.
 (Which, let’s be honest, is most of them).

-The Gottman Ratio is a measure of the overall atmosphere of a relationship; about balance rather than rom com perfection.
+The Gottman Ratio is a measure of the overall atmosphere of a relationship, about balance rather than ‘rom-com’ perfection.

 Positive moments include even the tiny things like eye contact, in-jokes, a question asked with interest, or a thank you for something ordinary.

-As well as the obvious arguing, shouting etc, negative moments might be irritation, criticism, defensiveness, passive aggression or simply disinterest.
+As well as the obvious arguing, shouting, etc, negative moments might be irritation, criticism, defensiveness, passive aggression or simply disinterest.

-But negativity becomes the dominant tone of the relationship, then you’ve got problems.
-You start tiptoeing around subject. walking on eggshells and not saying important things because you know it won’t be received well.
-This chips away at the connection, an emotional distance starts to grow and the sense of goodwill towards the other drains away.
+This chips away at the connection, an emotional distance starts to grow – and the sense of goodwill towards the other drains away.

-‘What did I even see in them?, What was I thinking?’.
+‘What did I even see in them?

-The Gottmans also found something many couples recognise.
 One partner will sometimes say they had “no idea” their partner was considering ending the relationship, while the other can’t believe their partner managed to miss their clear messages of dissatisfaction for years.

 The research suggests that this gap is often a sign of years of missed positive moments, unacknowledged bids for connection, and a climate that tipped towards the negative long before separation was ever mentioned.

 In strong couples, positive moments are sprinkled throughout the day.
 Humour, little kindnesses, stopping what they are doing to turn and fully listen to the other.
-These, the Gottmans found are the glue that holds partnerships together.

 Long-term decline is rarely one big thing, but tends tends to come from repeated micro (or even macro)-neglect, overt/or direct ats of disrespect, rising tension and not enough positive interactions to counterbalance them.

-People stay close because they keep catching each other’s small cues – however often or rarely they see each other.
+People stay close because they keep catching each other’s small cues, however often or rarely they see each other.

-When a friendship loses its usual ease, it’s often because the positive moments have thinned out, or it’s become one sided.
-Without the positives, the dynamic becomes functional or even historical, rather than emotionally supportive.
+When a friendship loses its usual ease, it’s often because the positive moments have thinned out, or it’s become one-sided.

 Parents who mix guidance with connection tend to create environments where children feel secure enough to cope with stress and express themselves.